 Zakat is important as it is a true attribute of a believer.
 This is because the Holy Quran and Hadith have repeatedly stressed almsgiving.

 As I mentioned earlier, an individual cleans his wealth through the payment of Zakat.

 This is because, when an individual spends in the way of Allah, he acknowledges Him as the provider of all sustenance, and prays for further bounties.

 Zakat cleans the heart of both the giver and the receiver.
 It purifies the heart of the giver from the love of wealth, selfishness, envy and comfort with wealth.

 In the same way, it cleans the heart of the receiver from jealousy and ill will from all those that are well-off than him.

-Zakat is a source that magnifies the wealth of a believer.
-Allah almighty promises that when one spends generously in the way of Allah, He provides him more than his imagination.
-It can be also taken in a sense that, a believer earns Allah’s grace and mercy in terms of his bounties!
+Zakat magnifies the wealth of a believer.
+Allah almighty promises that when someone spends generously in His way, He provides him more than his imagination.

 “The parable of those who spend their substance in the way of Allah is that of a grain of corn: It grows seven ears and each ear has a hundred grains…” (2:261)